hasanmutlu26/STM32-Micrium-ucOSIII-with-SystemView/README.md

     + The official examples in the Weston-Embedded website and BSP codes in them are investigated.
     + In the STM3240G-EVAL example project, CPU_TS_TmrInit() function is found in cpu_bsp.c file.
 Entire file is copied into a new BSP folder.
     + BSP_CPU_ClkFreq() function is also needed.
 It is found in bsp.c file and copied into the cpu_bsp.c.
 It is a function that simply returns the SystemCoreClock value.
-    + HAL header is included in cpu_bsp.c
+    + HAL library header is included in cpu_bsp.c
     + Source of example project: https://www.weston-embedded.com/micrium-examples/category/240-stm3240g-eval

 #### Step 3.2: Including Micrium's Handlers
 - Micrium's own PendSV and SysTick interrupt handlers need to be used.
-    + The startup assembly file startup_xxxx.s is modified and Micrium's handlers are added to the vector table:
+    + The startup assembly file startup_stm32f4...s is modified and Micrium's handlers are added to the vector table:
     + All occurances of PendSV_Handler are replaced with OS_CPU_PendSVHandler.
     + All occurances of SysTick_Handler are replaced with OS_CPU_SysTickHandler.